-Video games, banks, and quick pay services have been accomplishing the same kinds of digital transactions for decades without using blockchain technology.
-Second Life had an active economy of user-created digital items starting in the mid 2000s, and game economies had enough real world value that World of Warcraft gold mining farm operations appeared in China.
-If all this happened before blockchain technology was invented, then why is it needed?
-From the perspective of software applications, the blockchain is just an append-only database with data integrity checks, and those features can be replicated more efficiently by traditional databases.
+Video games, banks, and quick pay services have been accomplishing digital transactions for decades without using blockchain technology.
+Second Life had an active economy of user-created digital items starting in the mid-2000s, and game economies had enough real world value that World of Warcraft gold-mining farm operations appeared in China.
+If all this happened before public blockchain technology was invented, then why is it needed?
+As a software application, the blockchain is just an append-only database with data integrity checks, and those features can be replicated more efficiently by traditional databases.
 More than ten years after crypto was invented it is still rarely used like actual currency, and many claims about the advantages of blockchains over traditional databases are vague or unfounded.

-However, the key unique characteristic about blockchains compared to traditional databases is that they don't require a central authority.
+The key unique characteristic about blockchains compared to traditional databases is that they don't require a central authority.
 And while many computer scientists are highly skeptical of other practical applications of blockchain technology, it's clear that this lack of central authority has the massive effect of creating a liquid asset class that easily evades regulation by the Securities and Exchange Commission and other regulating entities.
 It's a new type of distributed, autonomous, international machine with no central authority or admin password, so it lies outside the bounds of current laws and creates challenges to applying laws even when they are enacted.